- Home Theater Glossary

 - A method used in video encoding to reduce the bandwidth required to transmit video.
 The chroma (color) information in a video signal is sampled fewer times and then recreated by your TV screen when displayed.
 The result is a smaller amount of data to transfer but with no loss in image quality when you see it.
 In 4:2:0, one color is sampled every time, another color half the time, and the final color not at all.
 This is how video is stored on a

-Blu-ray disc, for example.
+Blu-ray disc.
 With 4:2:2, one color is sampled every time, and the other two colors every other time.
 In 4:4:4, each red, green, and blue color is sampled every time.
 Your TV uses an algorithm to build the lossless image from the 4:2:0 data it is sent from your Blu-ray player – but there is less data for your HDMI cable to transfer.

 Coaxial Digital Audio Connections Explained